 Ok, enough of the fun facts, I started this post off with a rather contentious remark and now it’s time for me to explain.

-1. It’s pretty painful: 22 miles is not the longest day hike nor is 6,100′ the highest but both are serious undertakings and combined, this trail really wears on you.
+1. It can be a rough day: 22 miles is not the furthest day hike nor is 6,100′ the most climbing but both are serious undertakings and combined with the altitude, this trail really wears on you.
 Unless you are one of those epic trail runners who can crush it in a half day, spacing things out is nice on the feet — and everything else.

 2. There’s less chance to acclimate: Even with a few days at Whitney Portal, there’s still a very real chance of the altitude getting to you which is miserable and can very well send you back down (happened to my friend on our first attempt.)
 Sleeping at 12,000′ at Trail Camp after a night or two at the Portal however, that’s a sweet way to get yourself in sync.